1976 Sportster Project

 The Purchase

-The previous owner explained to me that he started to fix the starter, which involved removing the starter motor, solenoid, pinion shaft and gear, and housing.
-One problem led to another, he bought a used Evo Sportster to ride, and the '76 just sat in his garage for several years.
+The previous owner had attempted to fix a starting issue, which led to removing the starter motor, then the solenoid, the pinion shaft and gear, and housing.
+One problem led to another, and he ended up buying an Evo Sportster, while the '76 sat in his garage for several years.

 The plan was to get the bike together using whatever pieces I had, and spend as little as possible.
-I also wanted to remove unnecessary clutter, and hopefully shed a little weight.
+I also wanted to remove unnecessary clutter to look a little cleaner and hopefully shed a little weight.

 There are really only two reasons to remove a primary chain on a 1976 Sportster: